-This is another easy one-fat homemade soap recipe, this time made with an animal fat: lard.
-Lard soap is very moisturizing, makes a good hard bar, and has light foam.
+Try this easy one-fat homemade lard soap recipe, excellent for soapmaking beginners, this time made with an animal fat: lard.
+Lard has been used by our grandmothers to make great homemade soap.
+Lard soap is very moisturizing and mild to your skin, makes a good hard bar, and has light foam.

 1- For economic reasons.
 It may be easier in some cases to use animal fat than vegetable fat, or it is simply cheaper.
-In addition, lard alone creates good bars of soap, requiring no fat mixes.
+In addition, lard alone creates good bars of soap, requiring no oil mixtures.

 2- For sustainability reasons.
 Lard, or animal fat in general, requires simpler resources to obtain, and can even be processed at home, unlike oils!
 Normally, animal fat is a by-product of meat production, and instead of being thrown away, it can be used to make soaps, thus making it a sustainable process.

 3- Lard soap will not smell like meat.
 The fat will have to be treated well and have no meat residues; the lard sold in supermarkets is perfectly acceptable.
 You can also try the one that is sold in butchers.
 At most, the soap may have a very faint scent of lard that is masked with essential oils.